-The Slocan Lake Gallery Society is guided in all of their activities by the desire to develop a community of artistic excellence, through the education and engagement of local youth, mentoring from local artists, and the introduction of traveling professionals.
-The Slocan Lake Gallery Society has been an integral component of a vibrant arts community, steeped in the tradition of bucking norms and risk taking in all aspects of artistic expression.
+The Slocan Lake Gallery Society is guided in all of their activities by the desire to develop a community of artistic excellence, through the education and engagement of local youth, mentoring of local artists, and the presentation of touring performers.
+Since 1980 The Slocan Lake Gallery Society has been an integral component of a vibrant arts community, steeped in the tradition of bucking norms and risk taking in artistic expression.

 The board of the Slocan Lake Gallery Society is actively engaged with the wider community of local organizations to streamline operations and to leverage activities and talents into a more effective delivery of community minded arts and cultural programming.
 The board is a public body and opens the process to the general public to ensure that the community values are represented in the administration of the Gallery’s activities.

-The SLGS consists of 4 elected officials: President, V.P, Secretary, Treasurer, and a Board of Directors.
-One of the board members is also the volunteer coordinator.
+The SLGS consists of elected directors: President, V.P, Secretary, Treasurer, as well as Directors-at-Large.
 We have an active membership and renewal happens each year at our AGM and through our yearly membership drive.
-All aspects of programming and events are managed by the board of directors, elected officials, and our membership on a volunteer basis.
-The funding history includes membership fees, private donations, admissions, fund raising events, grants from local government, BCAC, Columbia BasinTrust Community Initiatives, Columbia Kootenay Cultural Alliance (programs: 1, 2, 11), Regional District- Area H Recreation #6 grants, Kootenay Savings Community Foundation all in the past year.
-In years past, we have utilized gaming grant funds.
+All aspects of programming and events are managed by the Board of Directors and our membership on a volunteer basis.